Antonio José Amar y Borbón

 Antonio José Amar y Borbón Arguedas (1742 in Zaragoza, Spain – 1826? in Zaragoza) was a Spanish military officer and colonial official.
-From September 16, 1803 to July 20, 1810 he was viceroy of New Granada (Greater Colombia).
+From September 16, 1803 to July 20, 1810 he was viceroy of Viceroyalty of New Granada.
 During his mandate he faced the beginning of the independence movement.
 He is also remembered for introducing costumes and masked balls in the society of Bogotá.

 Background

 Amar belonged to a distinguished medical family.
 His father, José Amar y Arguedas, was physician to King Ferdinand VI; his grandfather, Miguel Borbón y Berne, was physician to King Charles III; and his sister Josefa belonged to the Royal Medical Society of Barcelona.

 At the age of 20 he entered the Farnesio Cavalry Regiment as a cadet.
 He rose in rank, and was promoted to brigadier after 31 years in the service.
 He participated in the siege of Gibraltar in 1779, and in the war against revolutionary France beginning in 1792.
 He earned distinction in the later conflict when he covered the retreat of Spanish troops to Tolosa, on the Guipúzcoa frontier, in 1794.

 As a result of meritorious military service, he was made a knight of the Order of Santiago in 1770 and lieutenant general in the royal army in 1802.
 On July 26, 1802 he was appointed viceroy, governor and captain general of New Granada and president of the Royal Audiencia of Bogotá.